Starter Syllabus

 Along with documentation of your GenAI use, you are also required to cite GenAI if you use any GenAI-created content in your work submissions, for example text or images or graphics generated by GenAI tools.
 That is, you need to treat GenAI just like other sources such as books, articles, videos, etc. I will provide guidelines for how you need to cite GenAI tools as sources.

-• Allow certain GenAI uses but prohibit GenAI content: Students can use GenAI tools in this class to help with certain aspects of course work and assignments.
+Students can use GenAI tools in this class to help with certain aspects of course work and assignments.
 This includes brainstorming ideas, creating a paper outline, or summarizing research findings of articles.
 However, you cannot use content such as text or graphics created by GenAI tools in your work; rather, you must be the author/creator of your work submissions.
 For example, you can use a GenAI tool to suggest a paper outline based on a draft you provide it, but you cannot submit a paper with text generated by GenAI as if the text is your own writing.
-Be advised, in accordance with UO policy, if I believe you’ve handed in work created whole or in part by GenAI tools, I may submit a report of suspected academic misconduct to the Office of Student Conduct and Community Standards for that office to make a determination of responsibility and, if warranted, assess a grade penalty.
+Be advised, in accordance with UO policy, if I believe you’ve handed in work created whole or in part by GenAI tools, I may submit a report of suspected academic misconduct to the Office of Student Conduct and Community Standards for that office to make a determination of responsibility.
 So, if you are in doubt or have questions about a particular GenAI tool and if its use is okay, check in with me and let’s discuss!

 Variation: Instructors allowing certain GenAI uses can also require documentation using the sample language above.
 In addition, instructors can list explicitly which GenAI uses are allowed and which are not allowed.